-The LRC was designed to facilitate group study of Basic Sciences and selected physical therapy topics.
+The Basic Science Room was designed to facilitate group study of Basic Sciences and selected physical therapy topics.
 Course syllabi specify learning objectives for each week.
 Resources are generally designed for use by students.
-Students may not disturb a class session in progress by entering the LRC for use of its resources.
+Students may not disturb a class session in progress by entering the Basic Science Room for use of its resources.

-Materials tagged for identification, explanation, etc. for the Basic Sciences portions of OSCE station examinations will be drawn from materials available for student study in the LRC or available online or in selected texts.
+Materials tagged for identification, explanation, etc. for the Basic Sciences portions of OSCE station examinations will be drawn from materials available for student study in the Basic Science Room or available online or in selected texts.

-Responsibilities and Consequences: All materials housed in the LRC are not to leave the LRC.
+Responsibilities and Consequences: All materials housed in this area are not to leave the Basic Science Room.
 Students and faculty are responsible for replacing all material in its proper location.
 Placing items in an inappropriate place is equivalent to taking the material off site.
 Violations of this responsibility will not be tolerated.
 The faculty reserves the right to periodically check personal bags when deemed necessary.
-A person caught in violation of this policy will lose privileges to the LRC.
+A person caught in violation of this policy will lose privileges to the facilities.
 If any further infractions occur, that student will be dismissed from the Program.